vkruglikov/my-saved-answers/README.md

 # ⚡ "My saved answers" Telegram MiniApp

-This repository contains a concept for a MiniApp within Telegram that allows users to send saved messages.
+This repository contains a concept for a MiniApp within Telegram that allows users to send saved answers.

 Participating in MiniApp Contest October 2023.